 But first I’ll explain the function of each of the buttons I labelled on the photo…

-Power – This button will start or stop the robot but only after the robot has been turned on by the remote.
-You won’t be able to use this button when the robot is parked against on the charging dock.
+It starts or stop the robot but only after robot is on.
+This button will be disabled if the robot is docked.
 It also doubles as a battery indicator that flashes red when it is running low.

-Vacuum – This button turns the vacuum motor on or off.
-Again you can only press this button once the robot is turned on or running.
+Turns the motor on or off.
+Again you can only press this button after the robot is turned on.

 Here’s a view of the bottom with the mop attached…